A kids stood looking away at massive snow capped mountains. A bucket list view on a family gap year.

 We had high hopes for the Philippines, but unfortunately, we arrived at the end of the cyclone season.
 Due to the severity of the weather, we adjusted our plans.

-It was eye-opening to spend time living like locals, especially when we travelled in a Jeepney in Manilla and explored Cebu.
-Bohol was our favourite stop on the Philippines leg of the itinerary, where we visited Chocolate Hills and saw Tarsiers.
+It was eye-opening to live like locals, especially when we travelled in a Jeepney in Manilla and explored Cebu.
+Bohol was our favourite family stop on the Philippines leg of the itinerary, where we visited Chocolate Hills and saw Tarsiers.

 Chocolate Hills, Bohol, Philippines